Billy B. Van

-Billy B. Van (born William Webster Van de Grift; August 3, 1870 – November 16, 1950) was an American entertainer in the early decades of the 1900s.
-He performed in minstrel shows, vaudeville, burlesque, the New York stage, and movies.
-Later in his career, Van became a motivational speaker and a Yankee goodwill ambassador.
+Billy B. Van (born William Webster Van de Grift; August 3, 1870 – November 16, 1950) was an American entertainer who performed in minstrel shows, vaudeville, burlesque, on the New York stage, and in films.
+Later in life, he became a motivational speaker.

 Biography

 Early life

-Billy B Van was born William Webster Van de Grift in 1870, in Pottstown, Pennsylvania.
-(He sometimes stated it was 1871.)
-His parents were George W. Van de Grift, and Henrietta.
-His father was a railroad engineer.
+Billy B. Van was born William Webster Van de Grift on August 3, 1870, in Pottstown, Pennsylvania.
+Van sometimes stated he was born in 1871.
+His parents were George W. Van de Grift, a railroad engineer, and Henrietta Van de Grift.
 His grandfather was a dairyman from the Netherlands.

 Early entertainer years

 Van's entertainment career spanned several decades, from about the late 1870s to the late 1920s.
-The changes in his career followed trends in popular American entertainment.
-He began with minstrel shows -- often in blackface, vaudeville and burlesque, then stage theatre.
-In addition to his live performances, he was an actor and producer in silent motion pictures.
+His career reflected broader trends in popular American entertainment.
+He began in minstrel shows, often performing in blackface, and later worked in vaudeville and burlesque.
+Later in his career, he performed in legitimate stage theater and worked as a producer and actor in silent motion pictures.

-The story is told that Van got his start after his family moved to Philadelphia.
-In 1879, J.C.
-Stewart, a well-known manager, advertised for a child to play in H.M.S.
+According to later accounts, Van's acting career began after his family moved to Philadelphia.
+In 1879, J. C. Stewart, a well-known manager, advertised for a child actor to appear in a production of H.M.S.
 Pinafore.
-Van auditioned successfully, but Stewart felt that the name was too long, so he changed it to Master Willie Van.
-Van later changed his acting name to William Van, then Billy Van, and finally to Billy B. Van, because there was another Billy Van.
+Van auditioned successfully, but was cast as Master Willie Van because Stewart thought his full name was too long.
+Van later changed his acting name to William Van, then Billy Van, and finally to Billy B. Van to avoid confusion with another actor named Billy Van.

-At 14, he was in a minstrel troupe in Atlantic City, called Trocadero.
-He was being paid $10 per day.
-By 20, he was reported to be playing vaudeville and burlesque with a stock company in Washington, D.C.
+At 14, he was playing with a minstrel troupe in Atlantic City called Trocadero, earning a salary of $10 per day.
+By 20, he was reported to be playing in vaudeville and burlesque productions with a stock company in Washington, D.C..

-Being in the theatre probably did not comport with his parents' goals.
+Being in the theatre likely did not align with his parents' goals.
 His father got him a job in his teens at the Brill Car Co., where he was reported to have spent his time entertaining the workers.
-He did not go far in formal education, saying later that he was a graduate of the school of hard knocks (though much later he was made an honorary member of the Dartmouth College Class of 1906).
+He was unsuccessful in formal education, later saying that he was a "graduate of the school of hard knocks", although much later he was made an honorary member of the Dartmouth College Class of 1906.